PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/bndtools-and-felix-with-jsp-support/index.markdown

 ```

 ### Add Bundle To Run Descriptor And Test
-Go back to the ```paxweb.bndrun``` editor and go to the Run tab and search for the new Bundle Desciptor in the search box.
+Go back to the ```paxweb.bndrun``` editor and go to the Run tab and search for the new Bundle Descriptor in the search box.
 When we find it, we can drag it into the run bundles window and hit save.

 Now navigate to [http://localhost:8080/jsptest/test.jsp](http://localhost:8080/jsptest/test.jsp) to see the plain vanilla JSP in all it's glory.

 ## Testing Scriplets
-Modify the ```test.jsp``` file to include some scriptlet code by optining it in the editor and making the following changes:
+Modify the ```test.jsp``` file to include some scriptlet code by opening it in the editor and making the following changes:

 ```html
 <html>